 Witness James Prestidge

 On Wednesday at about 5.30pm, Henry James Prestidge was on his way home to Warwick on his bicycle.
-He was near to the railway bridge, when behind him, he heard what sounded like a ‘runaway’.
+He was near to the railway bridge at St John’s, when behind him, he heard what sounded like a ‘runaway’.
 He saw it was a horse going at high speed with two women in the cart.
 He had to pull-over to avoid being hit.
-Both women had got hold of the reins.
-He saw the cart go just past the end of Rouncil Lane and then onto the side of road, and ran into the fence near the lodge.
-The horse seemed to bounce back and fall underneath the cart, the shafts of which were over the fence.
+He could see both women were holding the reins.
+He saw the cart go into Rouncil Lane and then onto the side of road, and ran straight into the fence near the lodge.
+The horse seemed to bounce back, and fell underneath the cart, the shafts of which were over the fence.
 The horse lay on the ground quietly.
 Witness gave all the assistance he could.

 Rouncil Towers Lodge (Warwickshire County Records Office CR 1709/578 image 9277)